tacobayle/tfVmwAkoK8sDemo/README.md

   ```
 - connect to one of the master node using ssh (username and password are part of the outputs)
 - AKO installation (this can be done prior or during the demo)
-  - on each master node: use the command generated by the "output of the Terraform" to be applied:
+  - on the master node: use the command generated by the "output of the Terraform" to be applied:
     ```
     helm install...
     ```